hdoupe/mesh/README.md

 `irpc` facilitates cross platform development.
-Currently, this project is experimental and we are actively working to improve its functionality and optimize its architecture. `irpc` should be simple to use, simple to understand, and simple to modify.
+Currently, this project is experimental and we are actively working to improve its functionality and optimize its architecture. `irpc` should be easy to use, easy to understand, and easy to modify.
 This project has been developed with two problems in mind:

 - how to easily integrate a library written in Fortran with a library written